Chair: Associate Professor Jasper

-Associate Professors: Jasper, O'Connell, Rosen; Faculty Associate: Reynolds (Political Science); Adjunct Faculty: Davis, Giordano, Heiberger, Makoul, Morganelli, Murray, Ramunni, Sonne, Williams
+Associate Professors: O'Connell, Rosen, Wetcher-Hendricks; Faculty Associate: Reynolds (Political Science); Adjunct Faculty: Dougherty, Giordano, Heiberger, Hoke, Makoul, McIntosh, Ramunni, Williams

 The program in sociology helps students better understand social organization and human social behavior.
 With strong foundations in sociological research and theory, students learn about self and society, social interaction, the role of culture and social institutions, and the importance of structured inequality (race, class, and gender) in social life.
 The department has a particular strength in the analysis of legal institutions.